woocommerce/projects/readme.txt

 = 1.1.1 =
 * 2014-03-27
 * Tweak - Added css for multi column layouts when using the shortcode to display projects.
+* Tweak - Various new input types can now be easily added using projects_custom_fields filter.
+(Props @helgatheviking).

 = 1.1.0 =
 * 2014-03-25